 - he is not married to the child’s mother but is named as the father on the child’s birth certificate.
 (This applies for children born after 4 May 2006, but if the mother does not consent to this taking place, the father will be required to obtain an Order from the Court conferring PR&Rs.)

 It is also possible for more than two individuals to hold PR&Rs at one time.
 Quite often step-parents, grandparents or other third parties who “claim an interest” in the child can apply for PR&Rs by way of a Parental Rights and Responsibilities Agreement or by Court Order.
 At Kee Solicitors, we will happily assist in resolving any of these issues.
-Please contact us today for a free consultation with a family lawyer.
+Please contact us today.

 Do Grandparents have rights?